 We hire great people from a variety of backgrounds to do the town's important work.
 If you are looking for a career opportunity, check out our Employment page to see if there's an opening that's right for you!
-We are currently seeking to hire a Finance Director, Firefighter/ EMTs, and seasonal positions, among others.
+We are currently hiring for Finance Director, Firefighter/EMTs, and seasonal positions, among other positions.